 It is nearly impossible to please everyone all the time.
 We all have different views, backgrounds, ideas, and we all perceive information in our own way.
 This is very true amongst a group of teachers.
 We are a hard group to have others opinions and ideas forced on us.
 Forcing information on someone and expected them to be a positive influencer is not going to work.
 When creating a change that includes teachers having to do more work you better be ready for some opposition.
 My plan, implementing e-portfolios in the classroom, will create more work for the teacher initially, but it will decrease their workload after it is created and being used as a tool in their assignments.
 It is my job to make them see this.

 I’m sure I will have many crucial conversations in this change implementation.
 I am one who prefers to avoid conflict if at all possible.
-The stuff I have learned through the book, Crucial Conversations, and the videos will help me in these awkward situations.
+The things I have learned through the book, Crucial Conversations, and the videos will help me in these awkward situations.

 There are three defining features to a crucial conversation:

 - Emotions run strong

 The conversations can be about any key information that needs to be shared upfront that will have an effect on your plan.